 You need to be on your toes to keep up with the rules governing the very generous referral bonuses offered by American Express on the Gold and Platinum charge cards.

 It was less than four weeks ago that I posted about new restrictions on those cards, which pretty much blocked most active miles and points collectors from qualifying.
-However, Amex has now made it a lot easier to get the American Express Preferred Rewards Gold card.
-Click here to see the full list of card features.

 This card is so attractive because of the trade off between the fee and the bonus.
 The card fee for the first year is currently £0!
 This compares to the usual fee of £125 (which will be charged from Year 2 if you don’t cancel) and the £93 discounted fee for Year 1 which is the usual offer.